SUSE/rmt/MIGRATE.md

 What will be exported to RMT:

 * SSL certificates (optional)
-* Repositories that have been marked to be mirrored.
+* Repositories that have been marked to be mirrored
-* Custom repositories.
+* Custom repositories
-* Systems and their product activations.
+* Systems and their product activations

 **Notes:**

 * If you do choose to export your SSL certificate, please keep it safe.

-1. Update your SMT server installation. `smt-data-export` is available in SMT versions >= 3.0.34 on SLE 12 and SMT versions >= 2.0.34 on SLE 11
+1. Update your SMT server installation. `smt-data-export` is available in SMT versions >= 3.0.34 on SLE 12 and SMT versions >= 2.0.34 on SLE 11.

 2. Run the smt-data-export script:
     a) If you want to export the SSL certificates from SMT: